 5.2.1.2 Potential requirements

-REQ_XYZ_LCM-1 The XYZ reference point shall support the capability allowing the 3GPP management system to interact with an orchestration and management entity to perform the LCM of cloud native network function.
+REQ_XYZ_LCM-1: The deployment management reference point shall support the capability allowing the 3GPP management system to interact with an orchestration and management entity to perform the LCM of NF Deployment instance.

-Editor’s note: The term of cloud native network function is not yet defined.

 5.2.1.3 Potential solutions

-Introduce a generic orchestration and management entity that interacts with 3GPP management system for LCM of cloud native network function via the new reference point XYZ (for illustration purpose).
+Introduce a generic orchestration and management entity that interacts with 3GPP management system for LCM of NF Deployment instance via the new deployment management reference point.

 The figure 5.2.1.3-1 below illustrates the interaction between 3GPP management system and orchestration and management entity in simplified view:

-Figure 5.2.1.3-1 Lifecycle management of cloud native network function
+Figure 5.2.1.3-1 Lifecycle management of NF Deployment instance

-The XYZ reference point includes the interfaces that 3GPP supports today with ETSI NFV MANO but not limited to it, e.g., Kubernetes based API.
+The deployment management reference point includes the interfaces that 3GPP supports today with ETSI NFV MANO but not limited to it, e.g., Kubernetes based API.

-Editor’s note: XYZ is to be determined based on the terminology to use for cloud native network function.

 5.2.2 Use case #2: data streaming for cloud native network function